-Cryotherapy uses imaging guidance, a needle-like applicator called a cryoprobe, and liquid nitrogen or argon gas to create intense cold to freeze and destroy diseased tissue, including cancer cells.
-It may be used to treat a variety of skin conditions as well as tumors within the liver, kidneys, bones, lungs and breasts.
+Cryotherapy uses imaging guidance, a needle-like applicator called a cryoprobe, and liquid nitrogen or argon gas.
+The treatment creates intense cold to freeze and destroy diseased tissue, including cancer cells.
+Doctors use cryotherapy to treat a variety of conditions as well as tumors within the liver, kidneys, bones, lungs, and breasts.

-Your doctor will instruct you on how to prepare, including any changes to your medication schedule.
-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
-You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners several days prior to your procedure.
-Ask your doctor if you will need to be admitted overnight.
+Your doctor will tell you how to prepare, including any changes to your medication schedule.
+Tell your doctor if you are pregnant.
+Discuss any recent illnesses, medical conditions, allergies, and the medications you take, including herbal supplements and aspirin.
+You may need to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners several days prior to your procedure.
+Ask your doctor if you will be admitted overnight.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.
 Plan to have someone drive you home.

 - What is Cryotherapy?

 - What are some common uses of the procedure?